 Geoff Collins is a Kiwi who has worked across Asia for nearly 20 years running advertising, data and digital companies.
 A keen biker for over 50 years, he has ridden all over SE Asia, much of it off-road.
 16 years ago while dirt tracking in Laos with his brother, they visited some isolated Mekong river villages where they saw first hand the appalling school conditions.

-They decided to help and improve them, and formed the Bridging the Gap Mekong Trust, a New Zealand charity that raises money to build and maintain schools along the Mekong River in Laos, and then sustain them with educational materials.
+They decided to help and improve them, and formed the Bridging the Gap Mekong Trust, a New Zealand charity that raises money to build and maintain schools along an isolated section of the Mekong River in Laos, and then sustain them with educational materials.